philzook58/philzook58.github.io/_posts/2019-07-02-a-short-skinny-on-relations-towards-the-algebra-of-programming.markdown

 And now finally we get to one of the most interesting, powerful, and confusing operations: relational division.
 Relational division is a kind of pseudo inverse to relational composition.
 In linear algebra, the pseudo inverse is a matrix that does the best job it can to invert another matrix in a least squares sense.
 If the matrix is actually invertible, it equals the inverse.
 Relational division does the best job it can to invert a relational composition.
 Instead of taking least squares as a criteria, it ensures that the result doesn't over approximate.
-If you had the inequality $latex X \cdot Y \subseteq Z$ and you want to  solve for X, relational division is the thing that does that.
-The right division $latex Q = Z/Y$ is the largest relation such that $latex Q \cdot Y \subseteq Z$.
+If you had the inequality $ X \cdot Y \subseteq Z$ and you want to  solve for X, relational division is the thing that does that.
+The right division $ Q = Z/Y$ is the largest relation such that $ Q \cdot Y \subseteq Z$.